 Dr. Samuel D. Estreicher, a professor at New York University School of Law, highlights the significance of control in distinguishing between employees and independent workers or consultants.

-He notes,”The crucial factor is the right to control the manner and means by which the work is accomplished.
-“While employees are subject to employer direction and supervision, independent contractors have the freedom to determine how the work is executed, as long as they meet the agreed-upon contractual obligations.
+He notes,” The crucial factor is the right to control how the work is accomplished.
+“While employees are subject to employer direction and supervision, independent contractors are free to determine how the work is executed, as long as they meet the agreed-upon contractual obligations.

 Economic relationship